$\beta^-{\rm p}$ and $\beta^-\alpha$ decay of the $^{11}$Be neutron halo ground state

 \textit{Excited states of $^{11}${\rm Be} and $^{11}${\rm B}--}Table~\ref{tab1} shows the lowest excited states in $^{11}$Be calculated in SMEC.
 The predicted decay width of $5/2_1^+$ resonance is calculated at the measured energy.
 Considering the fact that $^{11}$Be is a halo system in its $1/2^+$ ground state that requires huge configuration space in SM \cite{Calci2016}, the agreement between SMEC and experiment is satisfactory.

 Figure~\ref{exc} shows experimental and calculated (our SMEC model and the psdu and fsu models of Ref.\,\cite{Volya2020}) states of $^{11}$B around the $\beta^-{\rm p}$ window of $^{11}\text{Be}$.
+Currently, no {\it ab initio} calculations exist for these positive-parity resonances in $^{11}$B to compare with the results of models shown in Fig.~\ref{exc}, see, e.g., the recent papers \cite{Choudhary2020,Soma2020}.
 Our calculations predict two 1/2$^+$ and two 3/2$^+$ excited states that can be fed by the $\beta^-$ decay of $^{11}$Be.
 The $T=3/2$ isobaric analog state (IAS) \cite{Fortune2012} is calculated to lie over 1\,MeV above the $\beta^-p$ window in all models.
 It is seen that both the predicted energies and ordering of these states strongly depend on the specific interaction used.
 Consequently, due to strong energy dependence of $\beta$- and electromagnetic decay rates, in the following discussion the energy relations are taken from experiment while wave functions -- from SMEC.
 In this respect, we closely follow the procedure used in Ref.\,\cite{Volya2020}.
+We wish to emphasize that -- albeit fairly phenomenological -- the SMEC is at present the only configuration interaction approach that is capable of describing the coupling to the scattering continuum and providing an accurate description of positive-parity resonances in $^{11}$B.

 0.2truecm

 \textit{Proton decay width of the $1/2_3^+$ resonance in $^{11}${\rm B}--}As discussed in \cite{Okolowicz2020} the $1/2^+_3$ resonance is interpreted as a state aligned to the proton-decay channel.
 Consequently, its total decay width is expected to be dominated by the proton partial width, i.e., $\Gamma\approx \Gamma_{\rm p}$.
 In SMEC $\Gamma_{\rm p}$ of this state depends weakly on the variations of monopole terms ${\cal M}^{\rm T=1}(0p_{1/2}1s_{1/2})$ and ${\cal M}^{\rm T=1}(0p_{1/2}0d_{5/2})$ but rapidly changes with $V_0$.
 This allows to use the experimental value of $\Gamma(1/2^+_3) = 12(5)$\,keV \cite{Ayyad2019} to constrain the continuum coupling strength.
 As see in Fig.~\ref{fig1}(a), this value is $V_0 = -37^{+11}_{-12}$ MeV fm$^3$; it is used in all calculations in this work.